focrensh/role-lab/docs/index.rst

      - include_role:
          name: betterer_role

+Using a role as a task has two different variants itself as show above.
+Import and Include.

 - Import (static) vs Include (dynamic)

   - Import tasks are treated more like part of the actual playbook.
   - Include tasks are added when the playbook gets to those tasks.
-  - Include can loop since it’s a tasks
+  - Include can loop
   - Include cannot reference/view objects within tasks such as (--list-tasks , --start-at-task, etc)

 Roles can use vars, tags, and conditionals just like other tasks.
 Below is an example of adding 2 variables to a role inline of the playbook.